blacktop/ipsw/docs/content/docs/commands/dyld.md

 0x19538e1e0: _objc_msgSend + 32
 ```

-This will also create a cached version of the lookup hash table so the next time you lookup it will be much faster
+> **NOTE:** This will also create a cached version of the lookup hash table (.a2s) so the next time you lookup it will be much faster

 ```bash
 ❯ time ipsw dyld a2s dyld_shared_cache 0x190a7221c